KSSwimmy/Project-Initiation-Starting-a-Successful-Project/README.md

 ### Managing changes to a project's scope video notes

-In order to decide if a scope change is acceptable and what impact it will have, project managers usually refer to the triple constraint model. **The triple constraint model** is the combination of the three most significant restrictions of any project: scope, time, and cost.
+**The triple constraint model** is the combination of the three most significant restrictions of any project:
+- scope
+- time
+- cost

+**Time** refers to the project schedule and deadlines. **Cost** includes the budget, and it also covers resources and the people who will work on the project.
+Both time and budget have to be carefully managed alongside scope.
+All three of these are linked; you can't change one without having an impact on the others.

+***For example***, a decrease in cost means a change in time or scope.
+An increase in time means a change in scope or cost, or both.

+Understanding how changing one impacts the other two constraints is key.
+It's important to consider what trade-offs you're willing to make as the project progresses.
+To do this successfully, you need a clear understanding of the project priorities.

 ---